Sector Theory of Levin-Wen Models I : Classification of Anyon Sectors: String Operators

-To a link $L$ we associate a region $C^L$ consisting of all vertices and edges belonging to the faces constituting the link except for the initial and final punctures $e_{\ii}, e_{\f}$, and all the faces $f_3, \cdots, f_{l-2}$, which we call the \emph{bulk faces} of the link.
+Let $e_{\ii} =: \partial_{\ii} L$ denote the edge between faces $f_1$ and $f_2$ and $e_{\f} =: \partial_{\f} L$ the edge between the last two faces $f_{l-1}$ and $f_l$.
+The puncture at $e_{\ii}$, resp. $e_{\f}$, is called the \emph{initial}, resp. \emph{final}, puncture of $L$.
+To a link $L$ we associate a region $C^L$ consisting of all vertices and edges belonging to the faces constituting the link except for $e_{\ii}$ and $ e_{\f}$, and all the faces $f_3, \cdots, f_{l-2}$, which we call the \emph{bulk faces} of the link.
 The associated surface $\Sigma_L := \Sigma_{C^L}$ is a twice punctured disk, with punctures at the edges $e_{\ii}$ and $e_{\f}$.
 The assumptions on $L$ guarantee that $C^L$ can be cut along some path in between the two punctures, for example cutting transversally across the third face.

 Let $C^{L, r} \subset C^L$ be the subregion consisting of all vertices and edges on the right side of $C^L$ with respect to the direction of $L$.
 We call the surface $\Sigma_{L, r} := \Sigma_{C^{L, r}}$ the \emph{right strip} of $L$.